-- the best two units of English - the best eight units from the remaining units, subject to the provision that no more than two units of Category B courses are included.
+- the best two units of English - the best eight units from the remaining units

 ATAR courses are Board Developed Courses for which there are examinations conducted by the Board of Studies that yield a graded assessment.
 ATAR courses are classified as either Category A or Category B.